dgfs-clschool22/dgfs-clschool22.github.io/organization.md

 Sophia Höbel<br>

 ## Contact
-If you have any questions regarding this event, please contact us via E-Mail.
+If you have any questions regarding this event, please contact us via E-Mail to the following adress: Hoebel@leibniz-zas.de